wavesjs/waves-ui/README.md

 1..n
 **`Layer`** and its related `LayerTimeContext`,  `Behavior` and `Shape` - `Marker`, `Segment` ...

+### Timeline

 The `timeline` is the main entry point of a temporal visualization.
 It is the central hub for all user interaction events (keyboard, mouse), and it holds the current interaction `state` which defines how the different timeline elements (views, layers, shapes) respond to those events.
-The `timeline` also contains factories to instantiate the `views` and `layers` elements.
+The `timeline` also contains factories to manage the `views` and `layers` elements.

+### View

 The `views` are like windows on the overall `timeline`.
 The main attributes `width`, `pixelsPerSecond`, `offset` and `zoom` define the characteristics of a view over the `timeline`.

+### Layer

-The `layers` (1) keep a reference to the data, (2) configure a `Shape` to display the data, and (3) set a `Behavior` to modify the data (both programmatically or based on user interaction dispatched from the `timeline` and its current `state`). `layer.timeContext` defines the layer time characteristics: `offset`, `stretchRatio`, `duration`, and `start`.
+The `layers` (1) keep a reference to the data, (2) configure a `Shape` to display the data, and (3) set a `Behavior` to modify the data (both programmatically or based on user interaction dispatched from the `timeline` and its current `state`).
+`layer.timeContext` defines the layer time characteristics: `offset`, `stretchRatio`, `duration`, and `start`.
 These attributes have repercussions on the audio rendering contrary to the views one, which only affect the representation.

+### Shape

+The library comes with usual shapes to display audio data and timeseries:
+- `waveform`
+- `segment` and `annotated-segment`
+- `marker` and `annotated-marker`
+- `dot` and `line`, for break point functions (automation curves)
+- `trace`
+- `cursor`
+The library provides a template to create new shapes.

+### Interactions - Timeline-states

 Specific interaction state upon the timeline allow you to:
 - browse and zoom into the views
 - modify layers time characteristics through it timeContext or data through shape edition

+### Utils

+Traditionally, timeseries data can be formated like an array of object or multiple arrays.
+An `OrthogonalData` instance can format the datas in one or another formats.

-## Conventions
+### Naming Conventions

 - `constructor()`: create the DOM SVG container element for views and layers
-- `register()`: register a view to a timeline or a layer to a view, so that a timeline keeps track of its views and a view keep track of its layers.
+- `add()`: add a view to a timeline or a layer to a view, so that a timeline keeps track of its views and a view keep track of its layers.
 - `render()`: method for an object to render its child DOM SVG element
 - `update()`: method for an object to update its previously created DOM according to data or time-context

-## Examples
+## Other Examples

+- Waveform
+- Segments
+- Markers
+- Annotated Markers
+- BreakPointFunction
+- Trace
+- Cursor
+- Zoom
+- Scales
+- Edition
+- Live input
+- With Audio
+- With Analysis

-## Documentation
+## Full Documentation

 [http://wavesjs.github.io/ui/](http://wavesjs.github.io/ui/)